+ -

 Fifth: He commanded that one should move far from the leper as he would move far from the lion as a precaution and to seek one's safety and utilize the available means as commanded by Allah.
 Leprosy: a disease that eats away a man's organs.

-Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Telgu Swahili Thai Pashto Assamese Swedish amharic Dutch Gujarati Kyrgyz Nepali Yoruba Dari Somali Kinyarwanda Romanian Malagasy Oromo Kannada
+Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Telgu Swahili Thai Pashto Assamese Swedish amharic Dutch Gujarati Kyrgyz Nepali Yoruba Dari Serbian Somali Kinyarwanda Romanian Malagasy Oromo Kannada

 View Translations